Ssovelich/Zacson-Website/README.md

 # 🏋️ Zacson Fitness Club – Modern Website

-A modern, responsive website for the **Zacson Fitness Club**, built with **Next.js**.
-The site includes sections about the club, class schedule, trainers, services, contact information, and a sign-up form.
+A modern responsive website for the **Zacson fitness club**, built using **Next.js**.
+The site contains sections with information about the club, a brief description of classes, subscription prices, contact information, and a form for sending messages.

 ## 🔗 Live Demo